k8scop/k8s-security-dashboard/alert-system/README.md

 - Create an interface for adding new rules
 - Correlate multiple events to detect more complex attacks
 - Integrate triggers
-- Connect K8sCop to Kubernetes itself?
+- Make K8sCop interact with Kubernetes itself